leomrtns/super_distance/README.md

-# super\_distance (distance-based species supertrees)
+# Super\_distance &mdash; distance-based species supertrees
 [![Build Status](https://travis-ci.org/quadram-institute-bioscience/super_distance.svg?branch=master)](https://travis-ci.org/quadram-institute-bioscience/super_distance)
 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-brightgreen.svg)](https://github.com/quadram-institute-bioscience/super_distance/blob/master/LICENSE)
 [![Docker Pulls](https://img.shields.io/docker/pulls/leomrtns/super_distance.svg)](https://hub.docker.com/r/leomrtns/super_distance)

-This software implements a class of methods called Matrix Representation with Distances (MRD), with emphasis on whole gene families
+This software implements a class of methods called **Matrix Representation with Distances** (MRD), with emphasis on whole gene families
 (i.e. gene trees that may contain paralogs) for species tree inference.

 Historically MRD was used in supertree estimation for orthologous sets, but recently many patristic distance-based [methods](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4391732/), also called
 [summary statistics methods](https://onlinelibrary.wiley.com/doi/full/10.1111/jse.12160)
 ([NJst](https://doi.org/10.1093/sysbio/syr027),
 [STEM](https://doi.org/10.1093/bioinformatics/btp079),
 [ASTRID](https://doi.org/10.1186/1471-2164-16-S10-S3),
-[STAR](https://arxiv.org/abs/1204.4413), etc etc), can be applied to paralogous sets.
+[STAR](https://arxiv.org/abs/1204.4413), etc.), can be applied to paralogous sets.

 The software is fast enough such that it can be added into workflows, and given a large set of input trees (that we call *gene trees* or *gene families*) it produces a small set of output trees (*species trees*) that tries to summarise the information in the input trees.
 Currently it assumes newick files, and the two suggested ways of using it are:

-1. If you have a list of all species names (see below), where you can then have missing data.
+1. If you have a list of all species names;
-2. If all trees are on same leaf set, with very little missing data (the classic MRD setting).
+2. If all trees are on same leaf set, with very little missing data (the 'classic' MRD setting).

 ## Installation
 ### Conda